voanhkha/voanhkha.github.io/_posts/2024-08-29-LLM20Questions.markdown

 - Finetuning LLAMA3 experience <br>
 - Realize the big gap improvement from LLAMA3 to LLAMA3.1 <br>
 - A critical trick on the game ([alpha trick](https://www.kaggle.com/code/cdeotte/make-animation-of-winning-teams)) that disrupted the LB, and got understood by about 20 top teams, including mine.
 - A brilliant [1st place solution](https://www.kaggle.com/competitions/llm-20-questions/discussion/531106) from a new Kaggle superstar [c-number](https://www.kaggle.com/cnumber).
-I like this solution so much! <br>
+I like this solution so much!
+The below figures are the analysis made by him. <br>

 <div class="imgcap">
 <img src="https://www.googleapis.com/download/storage/v1/b/kaggle-forum-message-attachments/o/inbox%2F6624777%2Fb3e468f4bc8f9da52f5d7ff1c5d7a52a%2Fscatter.png?generation=1725032484048482&alt=media" width="400">